khakhalin/notes/keywords/tableau.md

 # Creating a visualization

-You connect it to data (json, txt, excel, server-side ?? etc.) You kinda add tables (in long form), and you can join them by id.
-(It even tries to guess how to join them).
-Uses some funny terminology:
+First, you connect it to data; typically, by creating a DB connection (but can also use static json, excel, etc.) Add tables in long form, join them by id (except that Tableau manuals pretend that it's not a join, but something a bit more flexible, but for now I don't feel the difference).
+It even tries to guess how to join them.

+For the fields, T uses some funny terminology:
-* **dimensions** are things one can grouping by, and filter by (qualitative)
+* **dimensions** are things one can be grouping by, and filter by (qualitative, that I think of as "factors")
 * **measures**  are numerical values to plot.

-It also tries to guess the type of each data column, including **dates**, **geography** (city names, country names - are all auto-recognized as geography), **strings**, **numbers**.
-Measures can also be treated as continuous or discrete (which be changed at the dashboard construction stage below, as is bound to the visualization, not to the data itself).
+T also tries to guess the type of each data column, including **dates**, **geography** (city names, country names - are all auto-recognized as geography), **strings**, **numbers**.
+Measures can also be treated as continuous or discrete (which be changed at the dashboard construction stage, as is bound to the visualization, not to the data itself).
 For dates, we can also switch between treating them as continuous (good for linear plots) or discrete values (good for showing similar plots by year, for example).
 Essentially it's as if we had `YEAR(mydate)` or `factor(YEAR(mydate))` derivative functions.
+With dates, it is also possible to create hierarchies (see below), but I don't like them.

-The interface is very similar to Excel pivot tables, but for visuals, where columns in the dataset can control: **columns** (essentially, X axis), **rows** (Y axis), aggregation level (what does a single point represent - this goes onto the **Marks** panel), filters to run (**Filters** panel), colors of the chart, marker sizes, column widths, etc. (different sub-parts of the "Marks" panel).
+The interface is similar to Excel pivot tables, but for visuals, where columns in the dataset can control: **columns** (essentially, X axis), **rows** (Y axis), aggregation level (what does a single point represent - this goes onto the **Marks** panel), filters to run (**Filters** panel), colors of the chart, marker sizes, column widths, etc. (different sub-parts of the "Marks" panel).
 For each of these "inputs" you drag-n-drop variables from a list on the left onto a respective panel / control-element for a visual.
 You can also apply aggregation functions, and so instead of setting `y=sales`, look at `SUM(sales)`, `MEAN(sales)`, `COUNTD` (for "count-distrinct") etc. For "columns" (X axis) it automatically does really nice hierarchical visuals (with dates, for example, where you can have it split first by year, and then by month etc.) The visualizations are available from the "Show me" button in the top right corner, but can also be changed later on (in the "Marks" panel).

 Within the visualization, items can be sorted (sorting buttons in the toolbar), in different ways (by value, alphabetically etc.) We can drop more than one category into the "Columns" line on top, and get a hierarchical, grouped view (bars put in groups for a bar chart, or a "facet"-like view of several continuous charts).
 We can also sort of "bind" this grouping to the data, by dragging the subcategory on top of a category in the data field itself, and creating a **Hierarchy** (a shortcut for a bunch of variables, with their hierarchical relations baked-in).
 This "derivative variable" also allows doing drill-in in the visualization, with hierarchical filtering (that pretends to be the top category at first, but gives access to more granular categories if selected).